Locally Typical Sampling: Experiments

 \section{Experiments}

-In this section, we explore the efficacy of our decoding strategy for two natural language generation tasks: abstractive summarization and story generation.
-We assess performance with respect to several other stochastic decoding strategies: nucleus sampling, top-$k$ sampling, temperature sampling, beam search and Mirostat.
+In this section, we explore the efficacy of our decoding strategy on two natural language generation tasks: abstractive summarization and story generation.
+We assess performance with respect to several other stochastic decoding strategies: nucleus sampling, top-$k$ sampling, temperature sampling,\footnote{Temperature sampling is defined as ancestral sampling after local renormalization with an annealing term $\tau$.} beam search and Mirostat.
 Our evaluation includes both automatic metrics and human ratings.